nens/threedi-docs/source/e_results_analysis_tutorial.rst

 #) In the 3Di Time series plotter panel, click on *Pick nodes/cells*.

-#) Click on a 2D surface water node in the inundated area near Vaethvey 21-29.
+#) Click on a 2D surface water node in the inundated area near Vaethvej 21-29.
 A graph is plotted for the selected 2D node.
 Note: make sure that in the upper right drop-down menu of the 3Di Time series plotter panel, the selected variable is *Water level*.

 #) Look at the graph.
 When does the water level start rising?
 When does the peak occur and why?
 Why does the rate of rise decrease leading up to the peak?
 Is the decrease after the peak faster or slower than the increase?
 What does this graph tell you about the drainage situation at this location?

 .. note::
     If your subscription also includes the Scenario Archive, you can add a WMS layer of the water depth, and use the Temporal Controller to navigate through its time steps.
 This will give you additional insight in the progression of the flood through time.
+See the `Lizard documentation<https://docs.lizard.net/d_qgisplugin.html>`_ for more information.

 .. _tut6_why: